ruskaruma/bert-document-classifier/README.md

 This project is licensed under the MIT License.

 ---

-Let me know if you'd like to include:
-- API request/response examples
-- Screenshots of Swagger UI or cURL usage
-- Deployment steps (Docker, cloud, etc.)

-You’re productionizing your ML—exactly how ML engineers grow.

 ## The dataset for training in the directory named data.

 The dataset was picked from the Make Data Count - Finding Data References competition on Kaggle.